thepirat000/CachingFramework.Redis/README.md

 #### Scan fields by pattern
 Incrementally iterate over the hash members by matching a glob-style pattern with the field names.

+For example, to iterate over the members of a hash whose field names starts with "user:".

 ```c#
 var scan = context.Cache.ScanHashed<User>("users:hash", "user:*");
 foreach (var item in scan)